AU-BCE-EE/ALFAM2/README.md

 library(ALFAM2)
 ```

-And see this vignette to get started.
+And see a vignette to get started.

 ```
 vignette("ALFAM2-start")